-Researchers inferred that a lack of social engagements and attachments may contribute to the development of dementia - at least more than we think.
+Researchers inferred that a lack of social engagements and attachments might contribute to the development of dementia - at least more than we think.
 In fact, it may accelerate cognitive decline.

 4. Friends Offer Someone to Lean On

 Going through a rough time?
 Again, it could be that much more difficult without a friend or friendly ear to talk to.
-Surprisingly, there is a lot of evidence that indicates support groups vastly improve the quality of life of cancer patients.
+Surprisingly, there is a lot of evidence that states support groups vastly improve the quality of life for cancer patients.

 5. Friends Give a Sense of Belonging & Identity